thiagovscoelho/NelsonNL/README.md

 Providing a sound and complete semantics for NL is an open problem in connexive logic.

 This project is a vibecoded attempt to solve it.
-Currently it seems to work but uses the wrong negation.
+At first it wrongly had classical negation.
+The current version is in the process of fixing this.